 This walkthrough takes you through the current list of Android 8.1 problems, some resources that might come in handy should you run into issues with Android 8.1, and a quick look at what’s next from Google.

 Prepare for Android 8.1

-You can’t predict how Android 8.1 will perform on your device.
+You can’t predict how the latest Android 8.1 build will perform on your device.
 Some of you might see a performance boost, others might run into a host of bugs.
 This is precisely why you should prepare for this version of Android 8.1 and the new builds Google will release throughout 2018.